Camp Agawam: Camp Program

-The camp is for boys aged eight to fifteen years of age.
-The season lasts about seven weeks in the summer.
-The program includes activities such as hiking, fishing, swimming, sailing, archery, and other sports.
 Throughout the camp season, boys compete in the Ag vs. Wam season.
 The boys are split into one of two teams, Ag or Wam, of which you are a member for life.
 The boys compete in all different activities so that one team will prevail.
-However, their main focus is "leadership and character building that is developed through daily interaction with mentors and peers."
+However, their main focus is "leadership and character building that is developed through daily interaction with mentors and peers," as well as their unique "Katiaki" program which utilizes personalized growth goals made by counselors for the campers.
+Each week, every camper is assigned a “Katiaki” – a goal to work toward that is related to his character, personality, or skills in relating to others.
+Agawam emphasizes creating an environment for discovering and enhancing personal and interpersonal skills.